 Virginia set to execute man convicted in family's slaying

-A woman charged with abducting her two daughters from their father in 1985 fled Rhode Island following an argument between the couple that turned physical, at a time when domestic violence wasn't a crime A legislative push for paid family leave in Washington state is being revived a decade after passage of a law that was never implemented because lawmakers never found a way to pay for it A legislative push for paid family leave in Washington state is being revived a decade after passage of a law that was never implemented because lawmakers never found a way to pay for it A Milwaukee man says a Wisconsin sheriff who's gained prominence for his outspoken support of Donald Trump detained him after a flight for shaking his head at the lawman A Milwaukee man says a Wisconsin sheriff who's gained prominence for his outspoken support of Donald Trump detained him after a flight for shaking his ... (more)
+A woman charged with abducting her two daughters from their father in 1985 fled Rhode Island following an argument between the couple that turned physical, at a time when domestic violence wasn't a crime A legislative push for paid family leave in Washington state is being revived a decade after passage of a law that was never implemented because lawmakers never found a way to pay for it A legislative push for paid family leave in Washington state is being revived a decade after passage of a law that was never implemented because lawmakers never found a way to pay for it Virginia is set to execute an inmate convicted of killing a family of four in their Richmond home on New Year's Day 2006 Virginia is set to execute an inmate convicted of killing a family of four in their Richmond home on New Year's Day 2006 A Milwaukee man says a Wisconsin sheriff who's gained prominence for his ... (more)

 Add your comments below